LastAncientOne/Data-Science/README.md

 R 3.5.3

 # &#x1F537; Getting Started with Data Science &#x1F537;
+### Three Types of Position in Data Science
+* Data Engineer
+  - Develops, constructs, tests, and maintains architectures such as databases and large-scales processing systems.
+* Data Analyst
+  - Interprets data and turns data into information which can offer ways to improve business.
+  - Gather information from various sources and intrepret patterns and trends.
+* Machine Learning Scientist
+  - Research and developed algorithms.
+  - Create a predictive models.
 ### Learning about Exploratory Data Analysis
 * Import, clean, and validate
   - Type of Data